 General Admissions Procedures

-To apply to Rhodes State College, prospective students must complete an online application for admission through the Rhodes State website or a paper application available from the Admissions Office.
+To apply to Rhodes State College, prospective students must complete an online application for admission through the Rhodes State website.
 There is a $25 non-refundable application fee.

 - Rhodes State College does not require a high school transcript or GED Scores for admission to the College or for degree conferral.

 - Students applying for Federal Financial Aid must submit an official high school transcript with graduation date or GED Certificate with scores to confirm that he/she is qualified to study at the post-secondary level and therefore is eligible for financial aid.